Staff

 Mandy Craven

 I started working as a bank support worker for People Matter in December 2019.
-I gradually increased my hours with People Matters as I eventually realised I would be happier just working here I like our people-centred approach and feel valued.
+At the time I was also working for another company and running Leeds ABC Group (a local autism charity).
+I gradually increased my hours with People Matters and eventually realised I would be happier just working for them.
+I like their people-centred approach and feel valued here.

-I am autistic and, unlike in my other job, have never had to apologise for this at People Matters.
+I am autistic and I have never had to apologise for this at People Matters.
 If anything, People matters embrace my autism and I am often approached by staff for ideas or insights so they better understand autism and improve their support of members.

 Johanna Viilo